 Peony – glossy green foliage creates rounded shape 3 feet tall with large 3-6 inch wide flowers in several colors.
 Long flower stems are good for cut flowers.
 Grows in sun to part shade.

 Rudbeckia (Black-Eyed Susan) – free flowering daisies in cheerful colors ranging from yellow to bronze to mahogany.
 Plants will self-seed readily.
 Grows in sun.

 Salvia – several different salvias are easy to grow and reliable performer.
 Salvia greggi flowers in shades of red, coral, and pink.
-Salvia May Night produce large spikes of purple flowers.
+Marvel Salvia produce large spikes of purple flowers.
+Grows in sun.

 Shasta Daisy – long-time favorite with white daisy flowers on sturdy stems for cutting.
 Grows in sun.